 "He has played a not unimportant part in this drama," [RESI]

 Fans of Jeremy Brett will want to act on this information straight away.
 There's a new biography of the actor available on Kickstarter from MX Publishing.
-Hurry: the campaign ends on July 18, 2020.
+The Kickstarter is over, but the book is now available from bookstores everywhere.

 Jeremy Brett: Playing a Part by Maureen Whittaker is a biography of the actor of unparalleled scope, covering the entirety of Brett's performance career.
 At more than 450 pages with hundreds of color and black and white photos, the book is available in hardcover and paperback editions, based on the level of support you choose.